bevacqua/temporize/readme.markdown

 This method is particularly useful when fetching data that seldom changes, or as a way to ensure that the server isn't drowned in requests for the same bit of data.
 In the latter case, even setting a very low number of `seconds` can help, depending on your use case.

+Note that every argument will be passed to `done` every time.
+The `this` context will also be preserved on every call.

 # license

 MIT